In heat emergency, southern Europe scrambles for resources | eKathimerini.com

 In heat emergency, southern Europe scrambles for resources

-ATHENS – A heat wave baking southeast Europe has fueled deadly wildfires in Turkey and threatened the national grid in Greece as governments scrambled Monday to secure the resources needed to cope with the emergency.
+A heat wave baking southeast Europe has fueled deadly wildfires in Turkey and threatened the national power grid in Greece as governments scrambled Monday to secure the resources needed to cope with the emergency.

 Battling deadly wildfires along its coastline for a sixth day, Turkey broadened an appeal for international assistance and was promised water-dropping planes from the European Union.
 The fires have been blamed for the deaths of eight people in recent days.

+The help for residents in Turkey’s fire-ravaged areas couldn’t come soon enough.
+At the coastal village of Bozalan, resident Esra Sanli looked over at the blaze.

+“It’s burning.
+It’s obviously burning.
+There’s no plane, there’s no helicopter, there are no (access) roads,” she said, sobbing.
+“How is this going to be extinguished?
+How?”

-In Greece, workers with health conditions were allowed to take time off work, while coal-fired power stations slated for retirement were brought back into service to shore up the national grid, under pressure due to widespread use of air conditioning.
+In Greece, an emergency was declared in fire-hit areas on the island of Rhodes, which is near the Turkish coast.
+Workers with health conditions were allowed to take time off work, while Greek coal-fired power stations slated for retirement were brought back into service to shore up the national grid, under pressure due to the widespread use of air conditioning.

+Pregnant and other vulnerable workers in North Macedonia were told to stay home.

-Dann Mitchell, a professor of climate science at the University of Bristol, said that the heatwave in southeast Europe “is not at all unexpected, and very likely enhanced due to human-induced climate change.”
+Dann Mitchell, a professor of climate science at the University of Bristol, said the heat wave in southeast Europe “is not at all unexpected, and very likely enhanced due to human-induced climate change.”

 “The number of extreme heat events around the world is increasing year on year, with the top 10 hottest years on record all occurring since 2005,” Mitchell told The Associated Press.

-Some 30 people were treated for light smoke inhalation in Italy’s coastal city of Pescara, after flames tore through a nearby pine forest.
+Some 30 people were treated for light smoke inhalation in Italy’s coastal city of Pescara after flames tore through a nearby pine forest.
+Beach-goers nearby had to be rescued by sea Sunday from that wildfire.

 Cyprus, recovering from a major wildfire last month, kept water-dropping planes on patrol to respond to fires as they broke out.

-“If you don’t react right away with a massive response to any outbreak, things can turn difficult quickly,” forestry service chief Charalambos Alexandrou, told state-run media.
+“If you don’t react right away with a massive response to any outbreak, things can turn difficult quickly,” forestry service chief Charalambos Alexandrou told state-run media.
 “The conditions are war-like.”

-[AP]
+On a visit to the power grid operator Monday, Greek Prime Minister Kyriakos Mitsotakis urged members of the public to avoid daytime use of ovens, washing machines and other energy-demanding appliances to reduce the risk of blackouts.
+He described the weather conditions in Greece as the most severe since a deadly heat wave in 1987.

+It was the year that Ioanna Vergou, deputy mayor of the northern Greek town of Skydra, was born.
+The town of 5,500 briefly ranked among the hottest in the country.
+She said municipal workers had been given earlier shifts and those needing public services were handed water and sent to an air-conditioned waiting area.